 If you follow all the steps above you will not experience any downtime if you’re moving a free WordPress.com site.
 Why?
 Because we are leaving the old site active for the entire process.
 It isn’t until the new site is up and running where create a redirect from the old site.

 If you’re using the same domain on both sites then you’ll need to point your domain name to the WordPress.org site before fully moving everything.
 As such, there will be a short period of downtime while you switch the content over.

 All the images come along as long as you check off the Download and Import File Attachments in Step 3.

 Nope.
 This process is completely free, so it’s worth a shot.
 The only thing you might have to pay for is the Site Redirect Upgrade if you go with this route.
-Even if you let us migrate your site you don’t have to pay a dime.

 As stated before, the WordPress subscribers don’t magically move over to the new site, but you can redirect the old site and even send the users an email if you want them to view the new site instead.

 Migrate WordPress.com to WordPress.org Today!

 That’s it!
 At this point you should know everything there is to know about moving from WordPress.com to WordPress.org.